 The Office for Residential Education is committed to building purposefully inclusive and socially just residential communities for all students at USC as is outlined in our Inclusion Statement.
 In order realize this vision, the Office for Residential Education undertakes an ever growing list of initiatives to support and educate all members of our USC community.

 Student Leadership Opportunities

-Social Justice & Inclusion Coordinator – The SJI Coordinator is a member of the Executive Board of the Residential Student Government housed in the Office for Residential Education.
-The SJI Coordinator is charged with creating social justice based programming for residential students across the USC campus and creating educational opportunities for the members of RSG.
-The SJI Coordinator received weekly training in social justice topics and facilitation skills to give them the tools they need to succeed throughout the year.
+Vice President of Social Justice & Inclusion – The SJI VP is a member of the Executive Board of the Residential Student Government housed in the Office for Residential Education.
+The SJI VP is charged with creating social justice based programming for residential students across the USC campus and creating educational opportunities for the members of RSG.
+The SJI VP receives weekly training in social justice topics and facilitation skills to give them the tools they need to succeed throughout the year.

 Social Justice & Inclusion Chairs – Every Building Government has a Social Justice & Inclusion Chair as a member of their executive board.
 The SJI Chairs are charged with creating social justice based programming and educational opportunities for their specific residential community and for creating developmental opportunities for the other members of their Building Government.
 All the SJI Chairs participate in a weekly class together where they learn about social justice topics and strategies for creating engaging dialogue and programming around those topics.

 If you are interested in either of these positions and want to learn more, you can contact your specific Building Government or contact RSG directly.
 You can find their contact information on the RSG Hompage.